Feed-in tariff: Description

 In 2008, a detailed analysis by the European Commission concluded that "well-adapted feed-in tariff regimes are generally the most efficient and effective support schemes for promoting renewable electricity."
-This conclusion was supported by other analyses, including by the International Energy Agency, the European Federation for Renewable Energy, as well as by Deutsche Bank.
+This conclusion was supported by other analyses, including by the International Energy Agency, the European Federation for Renewable Energy, and by the Deutsche Bank.
+As of 2019, over 50 countries had enacted FIT policies.